pfdubois/BridgeBidding/source/HandEvaluation.rst

 One cannot emphasize enough the need to revalue continuously as the auction proceeds.

-Assuming a fit has been found, the losing trick counts here are 8, 3, 2, and 8, respectively.
+Assuming a fit has been found, the losing trick counts here are 8, 4, 4, and 8 (or 9, if you add one for no Aces), respectively.

 There are several other hand evaluation methods.
 In the end, it takes judgment, not a mechanical adherence to points.